webcored/vue-cli-plugin-pod/README.md

 vue add pod
 ```

-> once installed your project can have access to the following  tasks:
+> once installed, your project will have access to the following  tasks:

 ---

 ### Generate

-Create template files for the specified file type
+Creates template files for the specified file type

 ```
 npm run generate <filetype> <file name or path>